eficode-academy/helm-katas/create-a-helm-chart.md

 ## Learning goal

-- Create a basic helm chart for the `sentences` application
+- Create a basic Helm chart for the `sentences` application

 ## Introduction